Order of the Coif: Symbols

 The symbolism of the Order of the Coif is far older, having evolved from the legal traditions of the Middle Ages in England.
 The Coif itself originated as a tight-fitting headpiece once used by both men and women.
 A version of this, in the form a close-fitting hood that covered all but the face, was adopted as a symbol for those barristers who had been recognized as serjeants-at-law and thus formed the narrow pool of legal practitioners who could be appointed judges of the Court of Common Pleas or, later, of the King's Bench.
 With this distinctive apparel, the serjeants-at-law became known as "serjeants of the coif" and their group within society as the original Order of the Coif; this predecessor inspired the name and markings of the American Order, although beyond inspiration, there is no legal connection between the two.

 A new member receives a certificate of membership, a badge of membership for wear during academic ceremonies, a Coif key, and in some cases an actual coif or a representation of one.
 The society's gold key features a relief bust of a sergeant-at-law wearing a wig and coif and the name "Order of the Coif".
 Its colors are maroon and black.

 Membership

 The induction process varies by law school, but students are generally notified of their membership after the final class ranks at their schools are announced.
-The basic requirement for membership is ranking in the top 10% of a member school's graduating class.
-If a member law school graduates fewer than 30 students, it may induct its top three students.
-A school can decide not to allow an otherwise eligible student to receive the honor and may impose additional requirements for membership beyond the organization's national requirement of being in the top 10% of the class.
+The basic requirement for membership is ranking in the top ten percent of a member school's graduating class.
+If a member law school graduates fewer than thirty students, it may induct its top three students.
+A school can decide not to allow an otherwise eligible student to receive the honor and may impose additional requirements for membership beyond the organization's national requirement of being in the top ten percent of the class.

 Each member school may also induct a faculty member and one honorary member each year.
 The national organization's executive committee may also elect a limited number of honorary members.
 Those chosen for honorary membership are usually U.S. Supreme Court justices and other preeminent members of the legal profession.